Mercatus Center

 The Mercatus Center is an American libertarian, free-market-oriented non-profit think tank.
+It is located at the George Mason University campus, but is privately funded and its employees are independent of the university.
+It is directed by Benjamin Klutsey and its board is chaired by American economist Tyler Cowen.

-Located at George Mason University and directed by the American economist Tyler Cowen, the Mercatus Center works with policy experts, lobbyists, and government officials to connect academic learning and real-world practice.
+The Center works with policy experts, lobbyists, and government officials to connect academic learning with real-world practice.
 Taking its name from the Latin word for market, the center advocates free-market approaches to public policy.
 During the George W. Bush administration's campaign to reduce government regulation, The Wall Street Journal reported, "14 of the 23 rules the White House chose for its 'hit list' to eliminate or modify were Mercatus entries".

 According to the 2017 Global Go To Think Tank Index Report (Think Tanks and Civil Societies Program, University of Pennsylvania), Mercatus is number 39 in the "Top Think Tanks in the United States" and number 18 of the "Best University Affiliated Think Tanks".
 The Koch family has been a major financial supporter of the organization since the mid-1980s.
-Charles Koch serves on the group's board of directors.
+Charles Koch is an emeritus member of the group's board of directors.